Don’t Shoot! It’s an ‘Empathy Game’.

 The relationship between parent and child is part of the reading experience.
 Parents who Conversationally Read— read and talk about a story with children— feel more connected to their children and more satisfied in their role as a parent.
 In turn, the reading experience for the child gives a clear message they are loved and understood.
 This is how we help children thrive and reach their full potential.

 P.L.
 Travers, author of the well loved Mary Poppins would be 113 years old today.
 In addition to creating one of the most well known and loved character in a children’s book, she wrote extensively about the power and influence story has on our lives.
 Travers informed my long held belief that a book is […]

 August 8, 2013

-Creative & critical thinking depends crucially upon habits of mind that are most readily acquired by children: curiosity; voracious observation; sensitivity to rules and variations within the rules; and fantasy.
-Quality children’s books instill these habits of mind and inspire a child’s sense of wonder of the world, placing a youngster on the road to lifelong learning.
+We live in an age of information.
+We are inundated by it.
+Too much information can swamp the boat of wonder, especially for a child.
+Creative & critical thinking depends crucially upon habits of mind that are most readily acquired by children: curiosity; voracious observation; sensitivity to rules and variations within the rules; and fantasy. […]

 July 24, 2013